Mte90/Mozilla-Presentation-Boilerplate/Readme.md

 * `.fullsize` and `.fullsize.stretch` for image
 * `.opacity` background area
 * `.right`, `.left`, `.bottom` and `.center` alignment class
+* Example image in Mozilla style
+* Remove slide on the fly before launch the slide!

 ##Difference from CodePo8 Presentation Template

 * Progressbar added
 * Number of slide added
 * Shower updated
-* Missing delete slide button

 ##Alternative